Adoni0/liri-node-app/README.md

 # liri-node-app
 This app will act as a language interpreter, utilizing the API's from bandsintown, Spotify, and OMDB.
-The app is designed to work on the command line of your terminal or gitbash.
+The app is designed to work with Node on the command line of your terminal or gitbash.
 To begin, the user must enter 'node liri.js' followed by the command desired.
+The app is set up by a series of switch cases in a javascript file that can recognize the below terminal commands and then call the correct API based upon the users entered command.

 -----------------------------------------------------------------------------------
 Terminal commands